What is tobacco?

 Tobacco waste used in organic compost (controlled use).

-Note:Tobacco consumption is harmful to health and can cause serious diseases.
+Note:Tobacco consumption is harmful to health and can cause serious health diseases.
 Many countries regulate its production and sale.

 Economic Importance of Tobacco: